 Additionally, if an attacker takes control of the user’s phone and is able to “eavesdrop” on the card exchange, they will only find out the Klinkpub and Kcardpub public keys, because these are the only things transmitted by the cards.
 The Klinkpriv keys will remain inaccessible, meaning that the attacker won’t be able to generate the same Ktrans.

 Encrypted key exchange

-Using the Ktrans symmetric key it has obtained, the first card encrypts a data set containing the user’s private key and access code, and the number of private key backups (set of 2 or 3 cards).
+Using the Ktrans symmetric key it has obtained, the first card encrypts a data set containing the user’s private key and access code, as well as the number of private key backups (set of 2 or 3 cards).
 The card sends the resulting encrypted ENC message to the second card, which decrypts it using the same Ktrans.
 If anybody managed to intercept the ENC at this moment, they wouldn’t be able to find out anything because, without the Ktrans key, they cannot decrypt the package.

 When completing the backup for the third card, the procedure is exactly the same, but the cards generate new Klink pairs, meaning that the Ktrans key is different from the one used when backing up onto the second card.

 The Tangem chip firmware allows for one backup to be completed.
-After giving or receiving a private key, the card will cease to initiate the backup procedure and the private key will be unrecoverable.
+After giving or receiving a private key, the card will cease to initiate the backup procedure, and the private key will be unrecoverable.

-If you carry out a factory reset on your Tangem wallet, the chip will forget the Kpriv key and you can reactivate the wallet, generate a new key and complete a new backup.
+If you carry out a factory reset on your Tangem wallet, the chip will forget the Kpriv key, and you can reactivate the wallet, generate a new key, and complete a new backup.
 Be aware, however, that the old key will be destroyed after the reset.